YueDongCS/EditNTS/README.md

 Our code requires PyTorch version >= 0.4.1.
 Please follow the instructions here: https://github.com/pytorch/pytorch#installation.

-After PyTorch is installed, you can run our model through main.py.
+You will need to first process the data using data_preprocess.py and then run our model through main.py.